Moods of the Madison Music Festival | Let’s Do That Again!

 Luna Reyna

-Luna Reyna (she/ella) is the founder of RIZE Entertainment.
-She is deeply invested in shifting power structures and centering and amplifying the work and voices of systematically excluded within the arts industries.
+Luna Reyna (she/ella) is the founder of RIZE Entertainment, a cultural producer, writer and multidisciplinary creative.
+She is deeply invested in shifting power structures and centering and amplifying the work and voices of systematically excluded within the arts.
+She believes that art is vital for revolutionary practice and movements and hopes that RIZE can be an instrument for amplifying art that expresses the conditions of an unjust society and facilitates healing.